sh4nx0r/sh4nx0r.github.io/about.md

     {% endif %}
 {% endfor %}

-_for the :heart: of Markdown_, I, **Shankar Damodaran**, and am glad you are here on my personal blog.
+_for the :heart: of Markdown_ ..., I welcome you to my personal blog.
 Enjoy your stay!.

 ### Blog's _Nerdy_ Stats